petemitton/chappell/README.md

 I'm classifying this as a late Beta version.
 There are still improvements to be made.

-Work on Volume 2 is underway and will be added to this repository soon(ish).
+Work on Volume 2 is underway and development versions are in the repo.

 ## Reporting errors or general comments.